 Terminal Sessions Preserved

-Every time you log in with SSH, you will face a new terminal session.
+You will face a new terminal session every time you log in with SSH.
 When you log out, the session is finished.
-Using GNU Screen or another terminal emulator if you want to keep a terminal window open during SSH sessions.
+Use GNU Screen or another terminal emulator to keep a terminal window open during SSH sessions.

-Run the screen command after logging into the remote device to start a screen session.
+After logging into the remote device, run the screen command to start a screen session.
 Click Ctrl+A and then D in the screening session to withdraw from the screen session.
 In the background, it continues to run the screen session and commands.
 Run the screen -r command later to reconnect to the screen session.

 Suppose you have local access to the computer running the SSH server.
-In that case, you can log into and re-connect to the screen session using one single command: You will switch between viewing the screen session locally and remotely when you have local access to the device operating the SSH server.
+In that case, you can log into and reconnect to the screen session using one single command: You will switch between viewing the screen session locally and remotely when you have local access to the SSH server's device.

 Identifying and Visualizing Key Fingerprints